Bicentennial Capitol Mall State Park: Description

-Directly north of the map is the Rivers of Tennessee Fountains, which feature 31 geyser-like fountains representing the major rivers and waterways of the state.
-A large trough represents the Mississippi River, which forms the western border of the state.
+Features

 A railroad trestle that carries a CSX mainline crosses the park between the map plaza and river fountains; the park's visitor center, restrooms, and several picnic tables are located underneath this.
 Near each end of the trestle flies a 12 by 18 ft Tennessee Flag, each of which is surrounded by eight 5 by 8 ft state flags.
 The large flags commemorate the state's bicentennial celebration, and the small flags represent Tennessee's status as the 16th state admitted to the Union.

+Both sides of the mall are lined with tulip poplars, Tennessee's state tree, and all trees and shrubs at the park are native to Tennessee.
+A long tree-lined linear lawn stretches between the amphitheater and the Court of 3 Stars, and features four main walking paths and several memorials.

 Directly north of this is the Tennessee Amphitheater, a 2,200-seat terraced amphitheater used for special events.
 It is patterned off of the Ancient Theatre of Epidaurus.
 The northern end of the park features the Court of 3 Stars, a circular plaza made of red, white, and blue granite arranged in the tri-star logo found on the Flag of Tennessee.
 These stars represent the three Grand Divisions of Tennessee.
 Surrounding the plaza are 50 columns containing a 95-bell carillon, representing the 95 counties of the state and the state's contribution to the development of American popular music.
-The carillon plays a portion of the Tennessee Waltz each quarter hour, and the entire song each hour.
-A 96th bell housed on Capitol Hill joins in at the top of each hour, representing the government’s responsiveness to the people.
+The carillon plays a part of the Tennessee Waltz every fifteen minutes, and the entire song each hour.
+A 96th bell housed on Capitol Hill joins in at the top of each hour; the bell is meant to represent the government’s commitment to the people.

+Fountains

+Directly north of the map is the Rivers of Tennessee Fountains, which feature 31 geyser-like fountains representing the major rivers and waterways of the state.
+A large trough represents the Mississippi River, which forms the western border of the state.